 Do you want to create an online marketplace using WordPress?
-An online marketplace website allows users to buy and sell items by setting up their own mini-stores within your eCommerce platform.
+WordPress makes it easy to create an online marketplace like Etsy, eBay, or Amazon.
+An online marketplace website, also called a multi-vendor website, allows users to buy and sell items by setting up their own mini-stores within your eCommerce platform.

-It allows you to make money by sharing your online marketplace platform.
-Due to low overhead costs, it has become a popular online business idea.
+Due to low overhead costs, multi-vendor websites have become a popular online business idea.

 In this article, we will show you how to easily create an online marketplace using WordPress without spending thousands of dollars.

 What Do You Need to Start an Online Marketplace using WordPress?

 First, you need to make sure that you are using the right website platform, and since you’re reading this article, you’re in the right place.

 There are two types of WordPress available: WordPress.com vs WordPress.org.
 One is a limited blog hosting service while the other is known as the self-hosted WordPress which you’ve likely heard tons about.
 See the full comparison between WordPress.com vs WordPress.org.

 We recommend using WordPress.org because it gives you the freedom and access to all WordPress features out of the box.

 You will need the following items to build an online marketplace website like Etsy or eBay.